-Professor Cohen's calculations of the nonoverlap measures depend on unique properties of normal distributions.
+Cohen's calculations of the nonoverlap measures depend on unique properties of normal distributions.
 A normal distribution is completely determined (and therefore all of its properties are determined) by its mean and its standard deviation together.
-For instance, in a normal distribution, by definition, approximately 68% of observations fall within one standard deviation on either side of the mean (i.e., 34.14% on each side of the mean), while approximately 95% of observations fall within 2 standard deviations on either side (i.e., 47.73%, or 34.14% + 13.59%, as shown in Figure 4, on each side of the mean).
-This feature of normal distributions can be visualized Figure 4, which plots two overlapping normal distributions:
+For instance, in a normal distribution, by definition, approximately 68% of observations fall within one standard deviation on either side of the mean (i.e., 34.14% on each side of the mean), while approximately 95% of observations fall within 2 standard deviations on either side (i.e., 47.73% on each side of the mean).
+This feature of normal distributions can be visualized in Figure 4, which plots two overlapping normal distributions:

-&lt;sup>26 Id. at 23 ("{The U measures} are simply related to d and each other through the cumulative normal distribution."); Larry V. Hedges, Ingram Olkin, Overlap Between Treatment and Control Group Distributions as an Effect Size Measure in Experiments, 21 Psychological Methods 61, 62 (2016) ("Hedges & Olkin, Overlap Between Treatment and Control Group Distributions").
+&lt;sup>27 Id. at 23 (Appx3766) ("{The U measures} are simply related to d and each other through the cumulative normal distribution."); Larry V. Hedges, Ingram Olkin, Overlap Between Treatment and Control Group Distributions as an Effect Size Measure in Experiments, 21 Psychological Methods 61, 62 (2016) ("Hedges") (only the first page of this source is included in the appendix, see Appx6381).